 Runner Up: Drymax Run Hyper Thin Sock

 The main component of this featherweight sock is olefin (fancy name being polypropylene).
 Olefin is a synthetic fiber originally designed in Italy by Nobel Prize winner Giulio Natta.
 This fiber has found way into the textile industry for its ability to wick moisture.
 Although olefin has a low moisture absorption rate, the synthetic can wick moisture faster than the rest and dry in a heartbeat.
-Combined with elastane (aka lycra), the Drymax Running Socks makes moisture a thing of the past.
+Combined with elastane (aka lycra), the Drymax Socks makes moisture a thing of the past.

 When sliding your foot into this sock, you’ll notice the breathable mesh strips and anti-slip wedge.
 The breathable mesh strips are responsible for keeping feet dry and preventing blisters.
 The DryMax dual-layer system relies on a patented primary layer that wicks moisture out to a secondary absorbent layer.
 They are designed to vent the arch of the foot, letting the feet remain cool and dry during activity.
 There is minimal friction between the sock and skin, so you will not have to worry about developing hot spots as you put these socks to use.
 The anti-slip wedge around your ankle ensures the sock will not slip down and bunch up.

-This placed second in our search for the best socks for sweaty feet because of how efficiently the sock performs its duty.
+This placed second in our search for the best socks for sweaty feet and foot odor because of how efficiently the sock performs its duty.
 As you can see, the material and design is ideal for being on your feet all day and coming home with dry feet.
 The Drymax socks are even a little less expensive than our top pick and definitely would not fall short if you are using this for your everyday sock.

 However, with that said, these socks are not as versatile in terms of what activities you can use them for when compared to the Darn Tough Merino’s.
 If you are walking or running, the DryMax material will keep your feet dry without an issue.
-If you are hiking or climbing, I would prefer the Darn Tough socks because of their fabric material and durability in more extreme conditions.
+If you are hiking or climbing, I would prefer the Darn Tough socks because of their materials and durability in more extreme conditions.
 Merino wool has better temperature regulation properties and can dry almost as fast as olefin if needed.
 When I am backpacking in the mountains, I exclusively wear Darn Tough and other merino wool type socks.
 You can sweat in them all day, hang dry overnight and they are ready for you in the morning.

 #3: Thirty48 CoolMax Running Socks